azan121468/py_clipboard/README.md

 script will exit if you copy exit if you want to save all text in a file remove all the comments in program
+You will need to install pyperclip module by typing pip install pyperclip